 - Inspirational content that targets a specific destination so that readers can find out more.

-Every ESPs will allow you to send newsletters, but there are specific features that you want it to have, so that you can make your newsletter campaigns that much better.
-For example the handling of images.
+Every ESPs will allow you to send newsletters, but there are specific features that you want it to have to make your newsletter campaigns that much better.
+For example, the handling of images.

 Importance of visuals in travel email

 It can’t be denied that visuals are vital for the travel and tourism industry.
 This is because they paint the picture of the destination.